 A FiveThirtyEight.com study found that the Sox had the most wins above replacement (WAR) per 162 games generated by Cuban-born players for MLB teams in a single season, 1901-2020.
-The margin was distant, too, as the Sox had a Cuban-born WAR of 20.2, with the Minnesota Twins second, at 14.6.
+The margin was also distant, as the Sox had a Cuban-born WAR of 20.2, with the Minnesota Twins second, at 14.6.
 Abreu, the reigning American League MVP and three-time All-Star, is the present among Cubans on the White Sox; Luis Robert is the future.

 A 2019 MLB Futures All-Star, Robert was handed a $50 million contract before he ever played an inning of Major League Baseball.
-He started paying off dividends immediately, winning a Gold Glove Award in his very first MLB season (2020).
+He started paying off dividends immediately, winning a Gold Glove Award in his first MLB season (2020).
 And while the Sox postseason ended in disaster, with a 3-1 (and -13 run differential) American League Division Series defeat to the Houston Astros.

 You can’t blame Robert, though, as he led the Sox in batting average (.500), on-base percentage (.600), and runs (4) in the ALDS.
 You probably should be buying Luis Robert’s player stock right now, but what about his signed baseball cards?
-Let’s take a close inspection via examining the best three autographed issues available on the market right now.
+Let’s take a close inspection by examining the best three autographed issues available on the market right now.

 2018 Luis Robert Bowman Chrome Refractor Auto RC